openshift/generic-admission-server/README.md

 In this way, the [MutatingAdmissionWebhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook) or [ValidatingAdmissionWebhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#validatingadmissionwebhook) admission controllers, running in the Kubernetes API server process, are looping back to the main Kubernetes API service.

+## FAQ

+### Why can't I write a simple HTTP webhook server?

+Admission webhooks have tremendous power over what can and cannot be created in the API.
+They can see, validate, and in some cases mutate every object in the cluster, so it is vital that the API server can verify that it is connecting to an authentic webhook server.
+And it is also vital that a webhook server can verify that it is receiving requests from an authentic Kubernetes API server.
+Kubernetes will eventually deprecate and remove all unencrypted HTTP APIs.

 ## Examples of Projects that use Openshift Generic Admission Server

 Here are a selection of webhooks which use the Openshift Generic Admission Server: